A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Introduction

-\textbf{Literature survey:} There are many recent studies associated with \icl{stability and optimality in distributed} secondary frequency control.
-Many of those, involve control schemes with dynamics that follow from a primal/dual algorithm associated with some optimal power allocation optimisation problem \cite{P30_Low}, \cite{kasis2017secondary}, \cite{low2014distributed}, \cite{zhao2015distributed}, \cite{li2016connecting}.
-This approach allows to take into account economic considerations along \il{with} the objectives of secondary frequency control.
-Furthermore, it allows for stability guarantees when high order and non linear generation dynamics are considered.
-However, such schemes require knowledge of demand, which can in some cases limit their practicality.
+\textbf{Literature survey:} There are many recent studies associated with {stability and optimality in distributed} secondary frequency control.
+A common approach is to involve control schemes with dynamics that follow from a primal/dual algorithm associated with some optimal power allocation optimization problem \cite{mallada2017optimal, kasis2017stability, low2014distributed, zhao2015distributed, li2016connecting, chen2018distributed, stegink2016unifying, wang2017distributed, zhao2018distributed, wang2018distributed}.
+This approach allows to take into account economic considerations along {with} the objectives of secondary frequency control. {Furthermore, as has been demonstrated in \cite{kasis2017stability},} it allows for stability {and optimality} guarantees when high order and {nonlinear} generation dynamics {and convex cost functions} are considered.
+However, such schemes require knowledge of demand {in real time}, which can in some cases limit their practicality.
+Attempts to adapt the Primal-Dual control scheme to avoid demand measurements rely on additional information requirements \cite{li2016connecting, chen2018distributed, stegink2016unifying, wang2017distributed}, such as frequency derivative, system's inertia, damping coefficient and power transfers which may also lead to implementation challenges.

-A different approach for optimal distributed secondary frequency regulation involves the use of distributed averaging proportional integral (DAPI) controllers \cite{trip2016internal, dorfler, dorfler2014plug, simpson2013synchronization, andreasson2014distributed}.
-DAPI controllers are simpler than primal/dual inspired ones, requiring only knowledge of local frequency and exchange a synchronization signal without requiring any generation or load measurements.
-On the other hand, existing results in \icl{the literature incorporating DAPI controllers} do not accommodate \icl{higher-order generation dynamics and restrict the anlysis to static generation.} \kas{For a thorough survey of distributed approaches for stability and optimality in power systems, see \cite{molzahn2017survey}.}
+An alternative approach for optimal distributed secondary frequency regulation involves the use of distributed averaging proportional integral (DAPI) controllers \cite{trip2016internal, dorfler, dorfler2014plug, simpson2013synchronization, andreasson2014distributed}.
+DAPI controllers are simple to implement, requiring only knowledge of local frequency and exchange a synchronization signal without requiring any generation or load measurements.
+On the other hand, existing results in {the literature incorporating DAPI controllers} do not accommodate high order generation dynamics and restrict the {stability and optimality} analysis to static generation {and quadratic cost functions}.

+{An alternative approach has been followed in \cite{trip2017distributed}, which proposes a controller that allows for stability {and optimality} guarantees when first and second order generation dynamics {and quadratic cost functions} are considered.
+However, the proposed scheme requires measurements of generators internal states which may be difficult to obtain.
+In addition, the imposed conditions in \cite{trip2017distributed} suggest conservative gains which may limit the performance and applicability of the results.
+The authors in \cite{alghamdi2018conditions} consider the effects of time delays in power networks with second order turbine governor dynamics and consensus based distributed secondary frequency control schemes inspired by \cite{kasis2018ECC, trip2017distributed}.} {For a thorough survey of distributed approaches for stability and optimality in power systems, see \cite{molzahn2017survey}, \cite{dorfler2019distributed}.}